The decline of the family’s mystique

-One reason, we’re told, is that American society never developed the systemic support that would make equally shared domestic work possible: employment policies like paid sick and family leave, generous maternity and paternity leave and other legal protections that mean women – and men – do not pay a penalty for doing their share of caring for their family.
+One reason, we’re told, is that American society never developed the systemic support that would make equally shared domestic work possible: employment policies like paid sick and family leave, generous maternity and paternity leave and other legal protections that mean women – and men – would not pay a penalty for doing their share of caring for their family.

 This seems like a reasonable criticism, and it is undoubtedly true that the US has some of the worst employment practices in the world.
 And yet somehow the issues of gender equality and work-life balance seem less than inspiring.

 Gender equality in particular is a term so general as to be almost meaningless.
 After all, who wants gender inequality?
 But beyond that, what it means in a practical sense is anyone’s guess.
 Practically any issue can be understood as an issue of gender equality, including, but not limited to, education, women’s health, climate change, workplace practices and development and economic growth.
 And just to confuse things, in some instances gender equality may not refer to women at all.